-He already knew the woman’s name and where she lived, that they’d known each other for years, and that she wasn’t any kind of law enforcement.
-But they never went anywhere together to have sex, which the watcher found pretty strange, and he wondered what kind of frigid bitch she must be.
+He already knew the woman’s name and where she lived, that they’d known each other for years, and that she wasn’t any kind of cop.
+But they never went anywhere together to have sex, and he wondered what kind of frigid bitch she must be.

-If he were inside in the warmth, he would also have a pretty girl to chat with.
-He’d find out all about her boring job, and her lonely apartment, and her parents back in someplace like Omaha.
-Unlike the man he was watching, though, he would convince the girl to come back to his place for the night.
-He’d watch as she hesitated, unsure of the idea.
-He’d smile and encourage her to look at his driver’s license, and text her best friend with the information.
+If he was inside with a pretty girl, he’d find out all about her boring job, and her lonely apartment, and her parents back in Omaha.
+Then he would convince her to come back to his place for the night.
+She would hesitate, unsure.
+He’d encourage her to look at his driver’s license, and text her best friend with the information.
 Maybe he’d even recommend that her friend call the police if she didn’t check in by phone in an hour or two.

-All these suggestions would reassure the girl, and after she duly made arrangements for her safety, they would leave the cafe arm in arm, still chatting and smiling at each other like two young lovers, and disappear into the dark night.
+All these suggestions would reassure the young woman, and after she duly made arrangements for her safety, they would leave the café arm in arm, still chatting and smiling at each other like lovers.

-Of course, the driver’s license would be fake, and the phone call would go unanswered, and the police would look in vain for a girl who would never be seen again…
+Of course, the driver’s license would be fake, and the phone call would go unanswered, and the police would look in vain for a woman who had disappeared into the darkness…

 “In the elevator?
 Really?”
-Dan’s eyes went wide as the coffee cup that was halfway to his lips hung in midair.
+Dan’s eyes went wide and the coffee cup that was halfway to his lips hung in midair.

 “Yeah!
 She just gave a weird look and a loud groan, and all of a sudden, there was a baby between her legs on the stretcher.
 The old man in the corner looked like he’d just seen a horror movie.”
-Laura grinned at the memory.
+Laura grinned.

 “What did you do?”

 “I’m okay.”
 He stared into his coffee for a minute.
-“Laura, in another month or two, will you go away with me somewhere?
+“Laura, in two or three months, will you go away with me somewhere?
 Just for a few weeks?”

 She digested the unexpected offer for a moment while her heart did a flip-flop.
-They’d been friends for a very long time, and closer than friends for the last few years.
-But he’d always maintained a distance between them that she’d never understood, though she’d come to respect it.
-She accepted whatever he could give and didn’t nag for more, and tried to fill her loneliness with a string of boyfriends who never seemed to last too long.
-That’s why this question came as a complete surprise.
+They’d been close friends since childhood, and maybe even closer since they’d become adults.
+But for the last few years, he’d maintained a distance between them she didn’t understand.
+She’d tried to respect it, and didn’t nag for more, but it was hard.

 “I need some… I don’t know.
 I need something normal.”